SiliconLabsSoftware/docs-matter/sld5257-matter-provisioning/test-matter-certs-for-development.md

 Using your PC for development, including:

-- Studio with Matter Extension or SMG - *preferably the latest GSDK version.*
+- Studio with Matter Extension or SMG - *preferably the latest SiSDK version.*
 - Clone the matter repo

 ```bash